kupferwerk/swift-style-guide/SPACING.md

 - __do not__ start with a blank line (exceptions may exist where adding __one__ blank line at the beginning might increase readability)
 - __one__ blank line after a potential `guard` statement or between multiple ones
 - __one__ blank line above and below an `if` statement (except it's the first statement in this method)
-- if not eligible to be extracted in a single method, try to __group statements__ that share a topic by not including any whitespace between them and surround the groups with exactly __one__ blank line
+- if not eligible to be extracted in a single method, try to __group statements__ that share a logical topic by not including any whitespace between them and surround the groups with exactly __one__ blank line

 ```swift
 func doStuff(with item: Item) {